 - Migraine Buddy.
 This is a daily charting system that tracks all aspects of a migraine including symptoms, duration, medication, etc. Users can run a report for his/her doctor for a better overview of the patient’s condition.

-A Personalized Treatment
+A Personalized Treatment of Chronic Migraines

 As with many chronic conditions, the same care plan will not work for all patients.
 While preventive medication is effective for some patients, others may prefer to focus on awareness of triggers and engaging in activities or care that take advantage of the body’s innate ability to correct dysfunction and promote healing.